 On June 29, 2016, we executed a Supplemental Agreement with the International Finance Corporation (the "IFC") which, among other things, amended and restated our existing loan agreement to convert \$20.0 million of the revolving portion of the credit facility, to a term loan (the "Term Loan") with \$15.0 million outstanding at that date.
-The amended loan agreement is secured by the assets of our Gabon subsidiary, VAALCO Gabon S.A. and is guaranteed by VAALCO as the parent company.
-The amended loan agreement provides for quarterly principal and interest payments on the amounts currently outstanding through June 30, 2019, with interest accruing at a rate of LIBOR plus 5.75%.
+The amended loan agreement ("Amended Term Loan Agreement") is secured by the assets of our Gabon subsidiary, VAALCO Gabon S.A. and is guaranteed by VAALCO as the parent company.
+The Amended Term Loan Agreement provides for quarterly principal and interest payments on the amounts currently outstanding through June 30, 2019, with interest accruing at a rate of LIBOR plus 5.75%.

-The amended loan agreement also provided for an additional \$50 million (the "Additional Term Loan"), which could be requested in a single draw, subject to the IFC's approval, through March 15, 2017.
-On March 14, 2017, we borrowed \$4.2 million of the Additional Term Loan.
+The Amended Term Loan Agreement also provided for an additional \$5.0 million, which could be requested in a single draw, subject to the IFC's approval, through March 15, 2017.
+On March 14, 2017, we borrowed \$4.2 million under this provision of the Amended Term Loan Agreement.
 The additional borrowings will be repaid in five quarterly principal installments commencing June 30, 2017, together with interest which will accrue at LIBOR plus 5.75%.

-Compared to the \$13.3 million principal carrying value of debt as of June 30, 2017, \$13.0 million carrying value less issuance costs, the estimated fair value of the term loan is \$13.1 million when measured using a discounted cash flow model over the life of the current borrowings at forecasted interest rates.
+Compared to the \$11.0 million principal carrying value of debt, net of deferred financing costs, as of September 30, 2017, the estimated fair value of the borrowings under the Amended Term Loan Agreement is \$11.2 million when measured using a discounted cash flow model over the life of the current borrowings at forecasted interest rates.
 The inputs to this model are Level 3 in the fair value hierarchy.